-According to the Code of Practice, companies operating in regulated markets should have a nomination committee.
+According to the Code of Practice, companies operating in regulated markets should have a nomination committee and this should be laid down in the company's articles of association.
 The nomination committee is not a board committee.
-Its chair and
+Its chair and members should be elected by the general meeting, which should also approve its remuneration and applicable guidelines.

 When preparing proposals for new board members, the nomination committee should contact shareholders, board members and the CEO.
 The composition of the nomination committee should ensure that the collective interests of the shareholders are safeguarded.
 The majority of the nomination committee members should be independent of the board and other executives.
-At least one member of the nomination committee should not be a member of the company's corporate assembly or board.
-Board members and executives should not be members of the nomination committee.
-The nomination committee should provide sufficient support and documentation of the rationale for the nomination of each proposed board candidate.
+As a starting point, board members or executives should not be members of the election committee, and as a minimum, at least one member of the nomination committee should not be a member of the corporate assembly, the supervisory council or the board.

 It is important that the nomination committee focuses on the overall expertise of the board.
-The framework conditions in which undertakings operate are increasing in complexity, making it necessary to ensure that the board as a whole has the skills needed for each company's specific operations.
+The external and internal premises under which undertakings operate are increasing in complexity, making it necessary to ensure that the board as a whole has the skills needed for each company's specific operations.
 For example, legislation requires that the audit committee collectively possesses the expertise needed to perform its tasks.
-This also requires the board to have the same necessary knowledge, so that it can appoint a sub-committee that fulfils the expertise requirements.
+This also requires the board to have the same necessary knowledge, so that it can appoint a sub-committee that fulfills the expertise requirements.